Malvid/Malvid/docs/Options.md

 ### CLI

 The configuration should be stored in your current working directory as `malvidfile.json` or `malvidfile.js` when using the CLI.
 Configuration files formatted as JavaScript should be in the style of a module that exports an object.

+A JavaScript configuration is required when you want to overwrite options like `url` or `resolvers`.
+Those options require JavaScript functionality.

 Examples: